cloudfoundry-attic/cf-lite/README.md

       1. "ssh-keygen -t rsa"
       1. Save it to ~/.ssh folder (create it if it does not exist)
       1. Import the *.pub file into EC2 Key Pairs
-      1. Give it a name and store the name via `CF_LITE_KEYPAIR` environment variable
+      1. Give it a name and store the name via `BOSH_LITE_KEYPAIR` environment variable
       1. Specify path to the private key file via `BOSH_LITE_PRIVATE_KEY` environment variable

     * When deploying to a VPC, the security group must be specified as an ID of the form `sg-abcd1234`, as opposed to a name like `default`.